cavilacion/foodshare/README.md

 ```
 $ python register.py
 ```
-Todo: write consumer functions for a queue that contains offerings and reservation requests
+Todo: write consumer functions for queues that contain offerings or reservation requests